Actor Claims Racial Profiling In Gunpoint Arrest At Glendale Galleria

 He also claims that Dumas’ car was damaged during a police search and that she was accused of being an accessory to the burglary.

 “Love believes he was targeted because he is African American.
-As a working actor, he is concerned that his experience was the result of racial profiling.”
+As a working actor, he is concerned that his experience was the result of racial profiling”, the release stated.

-Love was scheduled to hold a news conference Tuesday morning at the Cochrane Firm on Wilshire Boulevard.
+Love held a news conference Tuesday morning at the Cochrane Firm on Wilshire Boulevard.

 On the morning of June 6, knock-knock burglary suspects who police say were under surveillance broke into a home in the 19000 block of Lemmer Drive in Tarzana.